benoleary/Vevacious/Vevacious/README.Vevacious.txt

  beyond the number of minima that the tree-level potential has.
-By default, Vevacious will move the MINUIT object off saddle points in the steepest direction and its mirror, so will find minima that develop when a tree-level minimum becomes a one-loop-level saddle point (such as the origin for SPS1a').
+By default, Vevacious will move the MINUIT object off saddle points in the steepest direction and its mirror, so will find minima that develop when a tree-level minimum becomes a one-loop-level saddle point (such as the origin for SPS1a' in a certain renormalization scheme).
  There is also no guarantee that the MINUIT minimization starting from the tree-level extrema will find as many minima as the tree-level potential has, regardless of whether the loop corrections introduce more minima.
 The user